deepaksood619/deepaksood619.github.io/docs/ai/data-science/tableau/data-model.md

 | Logical tables are like containers for physical tables | Double-click a logical table to see its physical tables |
 | Level of detail is at the row level of the logical table | Level of detail is at the row level of merged physical tables |
 | Logical tables remain distinct (normalized), not merged in the data source | Physical tables are merged into a single, flat table that defines the logical table |

+## Supported data model schemas

+- Single-table
+- Star and snowflake
+- Star and snowflake with measures in more than one table
+- Multi-fact analysis

 [The Tableau Data Model - Tableau](https://help.tableau.com/current/pro/desktop/en-us/datasource_datamodel.htm)